Donald Rubinstein

-Donald Rubinstein is a film composer, singer-songwriter, and multi-media artist who is best known for his collaborations with George A. Romero and Avant-garde jazz/rock collaborations with such musicians as Bill Frisell, Emil Richards and Wayne Horvitz.
+Donald Rubinstein is a film composer, singer-songwriter, and multimedia artist best known for his collaborations with George A. Romero and for his avant-garde jazz and rock collaborations with musicians such as Bill Frisell, Emil Richards, and Wayne Horvitz.

 Education

-Rubinstein began music studies at Washington University in St. Louis at 17, after rejecting his initial studies with Pulitzer Prize winning poet Howard Nemerov.
-He taught himself the guitar and piano, transferred to the conservatory, and received a B.A. in music from Washington University in 1972.
-Rubinstein continued studies for two semesters at the Berklee College of Music in Boston.
-He left after finding the experience to be too constraining for his experimental ideas.
-Rubinstein then went on to study on private scholarship with noted piano instructor Madame Margaret Chaloff.
+Inspired to compose by his love of jazz, Rubinstein began studying music at Washington University in St. Louis.
+He first attended a summer program at age 16, and full-time at 17.
+He studied political science, and subsequently poetry with Pulitzer Prize-winner Howard Nemerov.
+After deciding to devote himself entirely to music, Rubinstein learned guitar and piano, transferred to the conservatory, and received a Bachelor of Arts degree in music from Washington University in 1973.

+Rubinstein later moved to Boston, where he spent two semesters at the Berklee College of Music.
+Although he left after finding the experience too constraining for his experimental ideas, he met guitarist Bill Frisell, with whom he would later collaborate on numerous projects.
+Rubinstein subsequently studied with noted piano instructor Madame Margaret (Stedman) Chaloff, whose other students included Leonard Bernstein, Herbie Hancock, Keith Jarrett, and Chick Corea.